 The structure of the PFEW is enshrined in the Police Federation Regulations 1969.
-At the time of writing, changes to Regulations are pending.
-This section is therefore likely to require updates in late 2016 – early 2017.

 Until 2016, Joint Branch Boards (JBB) have comprised three separate Branch Boards – covering separately Constables (CBB), Sergeants (SBB) and Inspectors and Chief Inspectors (IBB).

 Your representative is elected by ballot from constituencies agreed with the chief officer and elections take place triennially.
 Since 2016 there has been the Local Council, which is made up of 22 workplace reps across the force area.
 From these 22, 10 form the Local Board.
 This consists of the Reps who have taken on additional responsibilities such as Heath & Safety, Welfare, Uniform & Equipment and Treasurer.

 The Chair and Secretary from each force form the National Council.
 They attend regular meetings with the National Board to discuss what direction the National Reps should be taking when dealing with negotiations with the Government about legislation and pay and conditions.

 All police cadets, constables, sergeants, inspectors and chief inspectors can choose to be members of the Police Federation of England and Wales under the Police Act 1996.
 Officers are offered this opportunity on joining, and must complete a form electing to join.
 This will be explained to you by Simon Payne during your induction week.

 Some members may choose to join, but not pay subscriptions.
 However, only those members of the Police Federation who contribute to the voluntary fund can access the wide range of services offered to contributing members.
 The importance and value of these services – including support during complaints, and access to legal advice – to members is reflected by the fact only around 2% of officers choose not to contribute.